-Greek graduate assistantships are open to students in all masters and doctoral programs although preference is given to students in the Student Affairs Administration in Higher Education program.
+Greek graduate assistantships are open to students in all masters and doctoral programs although preference is given to students in the Student Affairs and Enrollment Services Administration in Higher Education program.
 Students applying for admission into the student affairs program can interview for these positions on Interview/Visit day.
 Interviews for students not in this program will be arranged on an individual basis.
 Up to 6 Graduate Assistant positions are available each year.

 Interested students need to apply to the Graduate School and their specific academic department first.
 Next, send a resume, cover letter and the names and contact information for three references to Greek Life or mail them to Ball State University, Student Center Room 133, Muncie, IN 47306.